Billy4195/GlusterFS_test/README.md

 ## Requirement
   * a EC volume
-  * a additional server (For running test script)
+  * an additional server (For running test script)
-  * a additional brick on additional server
+  * a VG has enough space to create a brick ( as one of EC volume's bricks )

 ---
 ## How to use